Layout Image

 One nylon zip at least 6″ long (longer is great)

 Pay close attention to the grain direction while cutting out your pieces.
 Following the grain helps the pouch to not get stretched out along the zipper.
+Make sure you cut the main fabric and lining as mirror images, meaning flip the front templates over to cut the lining.

 I cut my batting like 1/4″ smaller around the outside edges.